Creating an Application

 RingCentral allows developers to create a number of different types of apps.
 Each type may expose different configuration options and/or capabilities specific to that app.
 The two app types we currently support are:

-Office Integration App - this is by far the most common type of app created by developers as it gives developers generalized access to our wide selection of APIs available across our Office product-line (voice, SMS, meetings, team messaging, call logging, call control, etc.)
+API App for RingCentral Office - this is by far the most common type of app created by developers as it gives developers generalized access to our wide selection of APIs available across our Office product-line (voice, SMS, meetings, team messaging, call logging, call control, etc.)

 Messaging Bot - this refers to a special kind of app known as a "bot" used within RingCentral's team messaging product called Glip.